The Hundred: Will retiring Anya Shrubsole lead Southern Brave to glory at scene of her greatest triumph?

 The 'Home of Cricket' has not been so kind to the retiring seam bowler over recent seasons, with Brave beaten by Oval Invincibles in both the 2021 and 2022 Hundred finals.

-But Shrubsole's side have the chance to make it third-time lucky when they take on Welsh Fire or Northern Superchargers in this year's showpiece match - and the opportunity to give their skipper a trophy-winning send-off.
+But Shrubsole's side have the chance to make it third-time lucky when they take on Northern Superchargers in this year's showpiece match - and the opportunity to give their skipper a trophy-winning send-off.

 It was in July 2017 that the bowler etched her name into the history books, claiming five wickets in 19 balls to win the 50-over World Cup for England just as they appeared on the brink of defeat.